Partially Coherent X-Ray Oscilex Radiation from a FEL-Modulated Positron Bunch during Its Planar Channeling in a Crystalline Undulator: Introduction

-After the theoretical work \cite{Korkhmazian1970} on X-ray undulator radiation (XUR) of a single electron, the theory of undulator radiation (UR) has been developed in many works.
-The radiation produced in gas-filled undulators have been theoretically \cite{Gevorgyan1979ab} and experimentally \cite{Pantell1986} investigated.
-The theory of the crystalline undulator radiation (CUR), predicted in \cite{Kaplin1980}, has been developed without \cite{Korol1998} and with \cite{Avakian1998,Avakian2001} taking into account the medium polarization.
-In contrast to conventional (magnetic) UR, in the case of CUR, the positrons, channeled between the crystallographic planes, have a short spatial period and so a short radiation wavelength.
-The phenomenon of short-wavelength coherent radiation from an asymmetric bunch was discovered in the study \cite{Korkhmazian1977}.
-The radiation intensity is proportional to the second power of number of particles in a bunch.
-This phenomenon is universal and does not depend on the type of radiation.
-The effect of coherence of diffractive radiation was observed at the Japanese experiment \cite{Shibata1992}.
+The coherent radiation is theoretically studied in \cite{Korkhmazian1977}.
+The asymmetry of a bunch leads to the radiation enhancement also in the short wavelength range.
+The effect of coherence of diffraction radiation at short wavelength was observed at the Japanese experiment \cite{Shibata1992}.
 By radiation spectrum, one can determine the real distribution of electrons in the bunch.
-The use of truncated electron bunch will significantly increase FEL efficiency \cite{Gevorgyan1982} and the partial coherence will be obtained for the cases of diffractive \cite{Mkrtchyan1998} and Smith-Parcell \cite{Saharian2001} radiations.
+The use of truncated electron bunch significantly increases FEL efficiency \cite{Gevorgyan1982} and the partial coherence is obtained for the cases of diffraction \cite{Mkrtchyan1998} and Smith-Purcell \cite{Saharian2001} radiations.

-The research about the radiation problem of the bunch which density is modulated by laser beat waves (LBWs) was done in the paper \cite{Gevorgian1993}.
-It was shown that the bunch's longitudinal form-factor does not suppress the radiation coherence effect if the frequency of radiation is equal to the modulation frequency (a resonant frequency).
-Note, that the suppression of coherence can not occur due to the bunch's transverse form-factor.
+The research about the radiation problem of the bunch which density is modulated by laser beat waves (LBWs) was conducted in the paper \cite{Gevorgian1993}.
 The electron bunch, which interacts with LBWs, radiates coherently in the sub-millimeter range \cite{Shamamian2007}.
-In the paper \cite{Rosenzweig1995}, the use of partially coherent radiation was offered at a resonant frequency for determination of the modulation depth of LCLS (linac coherent light source) bunch.
+In the paper \cite{Rosenzweig1995}, it was proposed to use partially coherent radiation at a resonant frequency to determine the modulation depth of the Linac Coherent Light Source (LCLS) electron bunch.
+Utilizing a stack of two plates as a microradiator immediately following SASE XFEL for determination of this parameter is theoretically considered in \cite{HGevorgyan2017}.